 "My feeling is just a sense of pride, when you have an awesome product you have a great sense of satisfaction," said Elaine Madrid.

 In addition to their unique decorations, traditionally they decorate the 18-foot Christmas tree in the Rotunda.
 The tree has thousands of beautiful LED lights that accompany beautiful decorations.

 "When you look at the finished product it is like oh my gosh all of this hard work and everything has paid off.
 We really hope the community enjoys all of the decorations," said Karen Farbo.

-In addition to the Farbo's work, Pueblo County facility employees spend about two weeks putting together dozens of Christmas trees and decorations which are displayed on the inside of the Courthouse.
-One of the biggest tasks of the crew is to setup the enormous 30-foot Christmas tree displayed in the Rotunda.
-Each year it is decorated with thousands of lights and dozens of ornaments.
-In late October crews take about a week to decorate trees and bushes with thousands of LED lights on the grounds of the Courthouse.
-The lights are illuminated during the Courthouse Lighting Ceremony which takes place the Tuesday before Thanksgiving.
+In addition to Farbo & Madrid's work, Pueblo County Facility & Media Relations teams spend about two weeks putting together dozens of Christmas trees and decorations which are displayed throughout the Courthouse.
+One of the biggest tasks is to setup the enormous Christmas tree displayed in the Rotunda.
+Each year it is decorated with thousands of lights and dozens of ornaments, while two 17-foot trees are also on display on the second floor.